-At PEOPLES NATIONAL BANK OF KEWANEE, we have an ongoing commitment to the growth and enrichment of the communities that we serve.
+As a local bank, we at PEOPLES NATIONAL BANK OF KEWANEE have an ongoing commitment to the growth and enrichment of the communities that we serve.
 We pride ourselves on our community involvement and support of local events, and we invest in the future of our communities by donating our time and resources.
 We are involved with causes and events associated with youth services, senior citizens, education, health, wellness, entertainment, social services, and much more.
 In addition to providing modern and convenient financial services, we strive for further enrichment and growth in our local communities.

 Charities, Causes, & Organizations Supported By Dwight Banking Center

 - Christmas for Kids